|Dates||May 30-July 1 2014 *

 Granada's tremendous history and culture transform the city into a veritable extension of the classroom.
 Its strategic location in Andalusia at the foot of the Sierra Nevada makes it an excellent hub for exploring Southern Spain.
 Don't miss this great opportunity to discover Granada, a city whose vibrant night life ranks it among the 3 most popular cities in all of Spain for college students studying abroad!

 Students will take Spanish classes at the Universidad de Granada.
 Field trips are planned to Fuentevaqueros (Federico García-Lorca's birthplace), the Alhambra, Córdoba, and the Cathedral and Royal Chapel.

 Dr. Jennifer Leeman is Associate Professor of Spanish in the Department of Modern & Classical languages at George Mason.
 Her teaching and research interests include multilingualism and Spanish in the US; ideologies of language, race, and nation; language policy, and the sociopolitics of Spanish language education.
 Originally from Boston, Dr. Leeman has studied and traveled extensively in Latin America and Spain, and directed CGE study abroad programs in Cuernavaca (México), Granada, Madrid, and Seville.

-You should plan to leave the United States two days prior to the program start date to meet your host family before classes start.
+You should plan to leave the United States by May 28th and arrive in Granada on May 29th to meet your host family before classes start.
 You can schedule your return to the United States from Spain for July 2nd.

 Do not purchase international airfare until you are advised by your Program Officer.